tamasgal/WebSocketClient.jl/README.md

 ## Julia package manager

-to use this package, just do
+To install this package, just start "julia" at the command line and do
 ```
 Pkg.add("WebSocketClient")
 ```